 People are always saying this about their children.
-However, it’s very sad to me.
-Usually, people say this when they haven’t seen your kids in awhile because of the lapse in time periods makes it seem as if the child is growing at an alarming rate.
+However, it’s very sad for me.
+Usually, people say this when they haven’t seen their kids in a while because the lapse in time periods makes it seem as if the child is growing at an alarming rate.
 It’s even worse if a parent says this about their own kids.
 It makes me think that you are not paying attention to your kid.
 Unless you are injecting your kids with HGH or they have a pituitary gland disorder then your kids are probably growing at a normal pace for a human.
 Or maybe it’s just a figure of speech, who knows!

 If you are married then stop calling it a date night.
 You are no longer dating, you are now married.
-Unless you are committing adultery or eating a bunch of phoenix dactylifera then it’s just a night out with your wife, husband, wifband, husbife, or whatever our country had defined two wedded partners to be.
+Unless you are unfaithful or you focus your evening eating a bunch of phoenix dactylifera then it’s just a night out with your wife, husband, wife and, husband, or whatever our country had defined two wedded partners to be.

 Also, stop calling it babysitting your kids when your wife has a “girls night out”.
 Also, they are women, not girls.
 At least call it Ladies Night so you can get the Kool and the Gang song stuck in your head.

-If you are not familiar with the appeal to emotion logical fallacy it’s simply the technique of manipulating someones emotions to win an argument depite the facts.
+If you are not familiar with the appeal to emotion logical fallacy it’s simply the technique of manipulating someone’s emotions to win an argument despite the facts.
 There is a new logical fallacy that is gaining in popularity.
-While it’s very similar to the Appeal to Emotion it has it subtle differences.
+While it’s very similar to the Appeal to Emotion it has subtle differences.
 For example.

-“I’ve got kids that come in this store.” could be deployed when a retailer is featuring some rather grotestque holiday decorations.
+“I’ve got kids that come in this store.” could be deployed when a retailer is featuring some rather grotesque holiday decorations.

-“My kids are trying to sleep.” can be shouted over blaring vulgur hip hop music as the neighbors are hooting and hollaring outside your sleeping childs window.
+“My kids are trying to sleep.” can be shouted over blaring vulgar hip-hop music as the neighbors are hooting and hollering outside your sleeping child’s window.

 This argument works better if the person has children.
 They can relate and they do not want any backlash in the future.

-Spiders are about the only thing that really creep me out.
+Spiders are about the only thing that really creeps me out.
 I guess it has something to do with eight independently moving legs.
 Growing up I was tossing a towel into the hamper and noticed something squirming in the background.
-After closer inspection I uncovered a nightmare nest of a mother and about five million babies spiders that were alive and kicking.
+After closer inspection, I uncovered a nightmare nest of a mother and about five million babies spiders that were alive and kicking.

 There was only one way to dispose of this horrid web of terror and I knew the perfect weapon.
-Since my sister was in the habit of teasing her hair to it’s length to create an afro of curly stickiness, I grabbed a can of Aqua Net.
-I then located one of the numberous lighters that ignited Dad’s lung candy.
-I was fortunate enough not to burn our home down, but I gave them a hurricane of flame broiling that turned them into the crispiest of critters.
+Since my sister was habitually teasing her hair to its length to create an afro of curly stickiness, I grabbed a can of Aqua Net.
+I then located one of the numerous lighters that ignited Dad’s lung candy.
+I was fortunate not to burn our home down, but I gave them a hurricane of flame broiling that turned them into the crispiest of critters.
 The cremation ceremony was finalized with a quick flush of the deceased.
 My family was now safe from a pending arachnid avalanche for whoever emptied the hamper.

 When I tell people I’m from West Virginia I usually hear.
 “Oh what part?
 I love Roanoke and the Shenandoah Valley!”
 I have to say.
 “You know West Virginia is a whole separate state right?”
 It’s like having to explain to someone.
 “I’m from South Carolina” and hearing.
 “Oh, I just love the Charlotte area!”